Chiropteman Objects

 [IMGs pending]

-The mask's real capabilities are unknown even to Brooks, who will discover its potential as new challenges and situations appear in his path.
+The helmet's real capabilities are unknown even to Brooks, who will discover its potential as new challenges and situations appear in his path.

 [IMGs pending]